LL-Pengfei/CS1010-AY1819S1-Personal/docs/13-call-stack.md

 ### Problem 13.1

-Trace through what get stored in the call stack when we run the following programs:
+Trace through what gets stored in the call stack when we run the following programs:

 ```C
 #include <math.h>